Start Here

 Week 4: expand once

-This pacing gives measurable progress without creating maintenance debt.
+This pacing gives you visible progress without creating too much work too quickly.

 Month-one container gardening rollout plan for beginners

-A staged rollout keeps beginner container systems manageable and resilient.
+A staged start keeps beginner container gardens manageable.

 FAQ